 SOC analysts also can map their organization’s defenses and risks to the ATT&CK framework.
 This enables them to prioritize and focus their detection and response work on what’s most important to their business.
 Analysts can develop detection and response tools and workflows to zero in on and address these concerns.

 ATT&CK is free for any organization to use.
 However, it is complex and, initially, it could overwhelm analysts, especially junior members of a team.
 While it’s possible to deploy ATT&CK with existing security solutions, SOC teams committed to using ATT&CK should consider deploying a next-gen SIEM that has ATT&CK built in.
-For example, ATT&CK is a standard component of Devo Security Operations.
-So, organizations that deploy Devo as their next-gen SIEM can eliminate much of the complexity of ATT&CK while also receiving its many benefits, including using the common language mentioned above.
+For example, ATT&CK is a standard component of Devo Security Operations, our next-gen cloud SIEM.
+So, organizations that deploy Devo can eliminate much of the complexity of ATT&CK while also receiving its many benefits, including using the common language mentioned above.

 SOC teams can incorporate existing playbooks into the ATT&CK Framework with just minor modifications.
 ATT&CK will enhance the playbooks for detection and response by adding an adversarial viewpoint, which can be quite beneficial.

 What’s the ATT&CK Learning Curve?

 You’re probably wondering how easy—or difficult—it is for analysts to learn the MITRE ATT&CK Framework.
 As discussed, it can be overwhelming at first for junior analysts.
 While it does provide a common language and framework to operate, there are hundreds of techniques to learn and master.
 That’s another case where deploying a SOC solution that includes ATT&CK is usually the most effective way to take advantage of the many benefits of the framework while minimizing the learning curve.